microsoft/fabricrealtimelab/modules/module03.md

 On the report page that opens, we can configure our initial chart.
 Add a line chart to the design surface, and configure the report as follows:

-* Legend: Symbol
+* Legend: symbol
-* X-axis: Timestamp
+* X-axis: timestamp
-* Y-axis: Price
+* Y-axis: price

 > :bulb: **Sum, or average?**
 > You may notice the default aggregation is *sum*, such as *Sum of price*.
 In the event there are multiple prices for a given symbol at the same point in time, this aggregation sets the behavior. *Sum* would, of course, add all prices, whereas *avg* would take the mean for all prices for that symbol at that point in time.
 However, in theory, we should only have a single price for a symbol at a given point in time, so there should be no visible difference.
 Average would be more visually correct for our purposes.